0xFireball/xamarin-android-linux/README.md

 The latest successful artifacts from automated builds for Linux are available here: <https://jenkins.mono-project.com/view/Xamarin.Android/job/xamarin-android-linux/lastSuccessfulBuild/Azure/>

-Download the `oss-xamarin.android*` package to your system and extract it.
+Download the `xamarin.android-oss_*.orig.tar.bz2` package to your system and extract it.

 ### From source